-In regard to Noah's Ark God commanded that it be built according to his dimensions and using something called gopher wood.
-The Ark was also to be coated with pitch in order to make it leak-proof and sea worthy (Genesis 6:14).
-Gopher wood's only mention in the entire Bible is in regard to Noah's Ark.
-This wood could have been the cypress tree used extensively by the Phoenicians.
-Another possibility is cedar wood.
+The only mention of Gopher wood in the Bible is in regard to Noah's Ark.
+This wood could have been the cypress tree used extensively by the Phoenicians or might have possibly been cedar wood.
 The 'pitch' used was likely bitumen, as there were extensive deposits of it in the Euphrates valley north of Babylon.

-The above picture is a 1/32 scale model.
-This view shows the interior and the three decks God commanded Noah to make.
+The above picture of Noah's Ark is a 1/32 scale model.
+The view shows the interior and the three decks God commanded be made.
 The inside and outside was coated with pitch.
-A window was set 18 inches (one cubit) from the top (Genesis 6:16).
-Notice the Ark's size in the above picture in comparison to the larger animals such as the hippopotamus!
+A window was set 18 inches (one cubit or roughly 45.7 centimeters) from the top (Genesis 6:16).
+Notice the ship's size in the above picture in comparison to the larger animals such as the hippopotamus!
 Also note the caging system used for the animals.